nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part2.rst

     assert dog.name == 'Fido'

-We can call :func:`~eventsourcing.domain.Aggregate.collect_events` to get the "created" event from the aggregate instance.
+We can call :func:`~eventsourcing.domain.BaseAggregate.collect_events` to get the "created" event from the aggregate instance.

 .. code-block:: python